andrepat0/memory-media-layout/README.md

 ### Memory Media Layout

-This is a simple new layout created using the main memori-react component [https://github.com/memori-ai/memori-react] .
-It is a project built with Next.js.
+This is a simple new layout created using the main memori-react component [memori-react](https://github.com/memori-ai/memori-react).
+It is a project built using Vite setup.

 ## Getting Started